serviejs/throwback/README.md

   }
 ])

-// Or replace the callback here with `resolve`, which returns
+// Callback runs at the end of the stack, before
-// `Promise.resolve()` triggering the bubble back up the middleware stack. fn({}, {}, function (req, res) {
+// the middleware bubbles back to the beginning. fn({}, {}, function (req, res) {
   console.log(3)